What to do about brake dust on rims.

 What causes brake dust?

 When your brake pads heat up, their metallic particles get a static charge as they wear off the surface of the pad.
-That’s how the dark, metallic dust sticks to the wheels, both steel and alloy, as well as other parts of your vehicle.
-Plus, those petroleum adhesives can turn into a film that hangs on to your wheels.
+That static charge is how the dark, metallic dust sticks to the wheels, both steel and alloy, as well as other parts of your vehicle.
+Plus, those petroleum adhesives can turn into a film that hangs onto your wheels.

 Brake dust is also caused by brake rotors containing cast iron.
 When your rotors wear down, the iron particles also get a static charge as they wear off the rotors and cling to surfaces like your wheels.